Paraneoptera: Thrips

 Order Thysanoptera includes 5,500 species classified into two suborders distinguished by the ovipositor.
 Terebrantia have a well-developed conical ovipositor, while the Tubulifera do not.
 Instead the abdomen is drawn out in the shape of a tube.
 These insects are called thrips.

 Psocoptera

 Psocoptera, the bark lice, include 4,400 described species arranged in 3 suborders, Trogiomorpha, Troctomorpha, and Psocomorpha.
 There are 50 families of bark lice with over 200 genera.
 This is the first insect order to show the beginnings of a transition to sucking mouthparts.
 Recent studies have found that Psocoptera is paraphyletic, with Phthiraptera nested deep within Psocoptera, within the now-paraphyletic suborder Troctomorpha, making Psocoptera an invalid grouping.

 Phthiraptera

 Phthiraptera, the lice, includes 5,000 described species divided into 4 suborders.
-The Amblycera is the most basal group and parasitize birds and mammals.
+The Amblycera are sister to the remaining lineages in the group; members parasitize birds and mammals.
 The Ischnocera is the largest suborder and parasitize mostly birds and some groups of mammals.
 The Rhynchophthirina, the elephant lice, consists of only 3 species that parasitize elephants and wild pigs in Africa.
 The Anoplura (sucking lice) parasitize only mammals.
 Phthiraptera has been found to be contained within the order Psocoptera.